Get E-Book

 node --env-file=.env app.js

-The warning flag can affect the same process because Node sees it during startup.
-That detail is easy to miss if you only think of env files as application configuration.
-The file can feed Node's own startup configuration too.
+In this launch path, --trace-warnings can affect the current process because Node sees it during startup.
+That is easy to miss if you think of env files only as app configuration.
+When loaded through the CLI flag, the file can feed Node's own startup configuration too.

-The path is still ordered.
-Direct command-line options and inherited environment values have their own precedence, covered in 8.1.
-Env-file NODE_OPTIONS enters as part of startup, but it is still less authoritative than values supplied directly by the environment and command line when those surfaces conflict.
+Precedence still applies.
+Direct command-line options and inherited environment values have their own authority.
+Env-file NODE_OPTIONS enters during startup, but it is still below values supplied directly by the parent environment when the same environment key already exists.

 NODE_OPTIONS="--trace-warnings" \